Florian-Heringa/Blender-UsePip/README.md

 #### Status

 I am currently not planning on developing this any further as it does what I want it to do, but feel free to ask questions and let me know when something is not working!

+The script is untested for mac and linux so I don't expect it to work out of the box.
+At the very least you'd need to change the paths and possibly the `subprocess` calls.